coretheory/pwned_coretheory/README.md

 **Recommended**

-This package can be installed by adding `ct_pwned` to your list of dependencies in `mix.exs`:
+This package can be installed by adding `pwned_coretheory` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do